laravel-zero/docs/exception-handler.md

 > The above content might feel familiar to those using Laravel.
 It's a trimmed down version of the [`App\Exceptions\Handler`](https://github.com/laravel/laravel/blob/master/app/Exceptions/Handler.php) of Laravel.

+See [the official Laravel documentation](https://laravel.com/docs/errors#reporting-exceptions) for more details.

 <a name="replacing-the-default-handler"></a>
 #### Replacing The Default Handler